 “Wonderful, old man.”

-Pete and Dickie were a friendship from hell.
-It was dark when we got back, but Dickie knew his way through the canals.
-It was like the horror movie, ‘Swamp Thing.’
+Pete and Dickie are a friendship from hell.
+It’s dark when we get back, but Dickie knows his way through the canals.
+It’s like the horror movie, ‘Swamp Thing.’

 Pete asked if there were alligators.